The Dedication of Solomon's Temple

 A ceremony physically interrupted by what it invited

 What happened next wasn't part of anyone's planned liturgy.
-As the priests withdrew from the Holy Place, Scripture records plainly: "the cloud filled the temple of the Lord.
-And the priests could not perform their service because of the cloud, for the glory of the Lord filled his temple" (1 Kings 8:10-11, NIV).
+As the priests came out of the holy place, Scripture records plainly: "a cloud filled the house of the Lord, so that the priests could not stand to minister because of the cloud; for the glory of the Lord filled the house of the Lord" (1 Kings 8:10-11, RSV-CE).
 The dedication didn't simply proceed as scripted — it was interrupted by a divine presence dense enough to make the priests' own continued service physically impossible.
 The ceremony, in effect, was overtaken by the very thing it had been built to invite.

 Two weeks of celebration, and sacrifices too numerous to count